JavaScript Execution Context

 The LexicalEnvironment state component of the execution context identifies the environment record used to resolve identifier references made by code within this execution context.

-An environment record is used to define the association of identifiers to specific variables and functions based upon the lexical nesting structure of the code.
+An environment record defines the association between identifiers and their bindings according to the lexical nesting structure of the source code.
 Each environment record has an [[OuterEnv]] field which is null for the global scope or a reference to an outer environment record.

 Variable Environment